Sinus & Nasal Disorders

 When the sinuses become blocked, you become vulnerable to bacteria and viruses, which can cause infections.
 Three common types of sinusitis include:

-Treatment ranges from medications, such as corticosteroid nasal sprays to nasal irrigation.
-If your chronic sinusitis has led to a bacterial infection, you might need an antibiotic.
+Treatment includes medications, such as corticosteroid nasal sprays, nasal irrigation, and antibiotics.
 In some cases, you might need surgery to remove a nasal polyp or enlarge the sinus opening.

 Nasal polyps are a common nasal disorder.
 Polyps are soft, noncancerous growths on the lining of your nasal passages or sinuses and that hang down like teardrops.
 They result from chronic inflammation and are associated with asthma, recurring infection, and allergies.
 Nasal polyps are generally painless, but they don’t usually go away on their own.
 Treatment ranges from medication to surgery.